 Minerality: Minerality is more often than not used to describe wines with a flinty, slately, steeliness (but is often wrongly used to describe wines which have racy acidity).

 Nose: The nose is wine-speak for the smell.

-Oxy (Oxidized): Oxy is used if a wine has been exposed to oxygen and has deteriorated due to the damaging effect oxygen can have on the structure of a wine.
-Some wines on the other hand are made with a bit of oxidative handling and are intended to have an oxidized character (think Amontillado Sherry and Tawny Port)
+Oxy (Oxidized): Oxy is used if a wine has been exposed to oxygen and has deteriorated due to the damaging affect oxygen can have on the structure of a wine.
+Some wines on the other hand are made with a bit of oxidative handling and are intended to have an oxidized character (think Amontillado Sherry and Tawny Port).

 Oaky: Oak should always been in balance when used in winemaking.
 When used judiciously, oak adds a lovely toasty character to white wine and helps build in complexity.
-With reds it adds layers of flavour and helps the wine soften out before bottling.
+With red wine it adds layers of flavour and helps the wine soften out before bottling.

 Plump: A plump wine is one that has concentration of sumptuous primary fruit and that isn’t over extracted and fat but more… plump!

 Pretty: Pretty wines are making a comeback!
-Petty will refer to a wine that is elegant, normally with a nice floral character that charms the palate rather than making it work too hard.
+Pretty will refer to a wine that is elegant, normally with a nice floral character that charms the palate rather than making it work too hard.

 Silky: Velvety and silky can be used interchangeably to describe a bottle that has a lovely mouth feel, and with a plushness of fruit that is usually fairly plump but not quite fat.